 Warm up a cold winter weekend with a party at the Friendship Firehouse Museum.Little firefighters will be mesmerized by hoses, ladders and shiny trucks of yesteryear.
 Party packages, which cost $250, include 90 minutes of hands-on, guided activities including firehouse-themed games and crafts.
 Each guest also receives a firefighter hat.
 After exploring the antique firehouse apparatus, head over to one of the two neighboring firehouses that will give your guests a tour of a modern facility (advanced reservations required).

 Ice, Ice Party

 If your little one wants the beauty of a snowscape without the actual chill, head to Falls Church-based BusyBees.
 This indoor playground would make a polar bear feel at home; sleek, Arctic-white vinyl with touches of icy blue, mint green (with pops of pink) make this indoor play place picture-perfect for a Polar Bear party.
 Your guests can slide down frozen-looking slides that light up (like Northern Lights!) or waddle like a penguin through ball pits.
 This polar-perfect party space also offers pre-planned party packages; prices start at $35 per child (there is a 12 kid minimum).
-BusyBees also has a Falls Church location.
+BusyBees also has a location in Fairfax Corner.